 Our aim at Blackbird is to ensure that we match you to the right pair of skis, so you find ‘that’ feeling again.
 All skiers are different, so why aren’t your skis?
 We like to find out how you ski, where you ski and what you want to ski, amongst other things.
 This way, we get to know more about ‘you’ so we can tailor your selection to what we know will provide you the best experience.

 Why do I love skiing and inspiring other people to ski more, too?

 I love skiing because it creates so much joy.
 I see it in the faces of first timers and seasoned ski bums.
 It’s the same look - pure joy in that moment.
 As I have introduced people to skiing I see how infectious it is and it isn’t long before they’re looking for ways to enhance their experience, ski wider terrain and explore mountains.
 It makes a positive ripple in the world - and it starts with a willingness to share the good stuff.

 With the right pair of skis under foot (and some very comfy boots), it can dramatically change someone’s skiing experience.
 After getting my wife into some comfy boots and on a set of skis that were perfect for her, I found that it had a profound effect not only on our ski trips, but the rest of the year too!

 If there is something on this website that inspires you to invest in some handcrafted skis, plan a ski trip, introduce someone to skiing or just share a ski story, that’s awesome.

-You never know how you might change someone else’s whole life.
+You never know how you might change someone else’s life.

-My alter-ego is the one who has been working in marketing and the digital realm.
+My alter-ego is the one who works in advertising-marketing and the digital realm.
 I am constantly researching on how to be at the forefront of online retail, marketing and social media.
 I particularly love the disruptive nature of the internet but promise to use it for good, not evil.